nuagenetworks/nuage-metroae/BUILD.md

 #          # The netmask of this VSD instance
 #          mgmt_netmask: 255.255.255.0 }
 #
-#    VSTAT - ElasticSearch
-#    # A dictionary of params for 0 or more VSTAT instances
-#    # Note: Multiple VSTAT instances can be copied from the same qcow2
-#    myvstats:
-#          # The hostname or IP address for this VSTAT instance
-#      - { hostname: vstat1.example.com,
-#          # The target server type where this VSTAT instance will run.
-Possible values: kvm
-#          target_server_type: kvm,
-#          # The hypervior target where this VSTAT instance will be run
-#          target_server: 135.227.181.232,
-#          # The management IP address of this VSTAT instance
-#          mgmt_ip: 192.168.122.204,
-#          # The management gateway IP address of this VSTAT instance
-#          mgmt_gateway: 192.168.122.1,
-#          # The management network netmask of this VSTAT instance
-#          mgmt_netmask: 255.255.255.0,
-#          # The FQDN for the VSD this VSTAT instance will connect to
-#          vsd_fqdn: vsd1.example.com }
 #
 #    VSC
 #    # A dictionary of params for 0 or more VSCs